QinetiQ-led team wins $9.8 million research contract for European guided artillery munition

 Team ImpaQt is conducting guided munition and related research programs for the United Kingdom and French ministries of defense.
 By exploiting the synergies between these programs, Team ImpaQt customers gain maximum advantage without compromising individual governmental aspirations for their particular munitions.

-Building on knowledge gained within the team during previous risk reduction activities, the two work packages will commence with a design phase and go through to live firing demonstrations.
-The GNC architecture developed within the program will be modelled using a six-degree-of-freedom model to predict the performance of two munitions, known as ImpaQt Mk1 and Mk2.
+Building on knowledge gained within the team during previous risk-reduction activities, the two work packages will commence with a design phase and go through to live firing demonstrations.
+The GNC architecture developed within the program will be modeled using a six-degree-of-freedom model to predict the performance of two munitions, known as ImpaQt Mk1 and Mk2.

 ImpaQt Mk1 consists of a metal shell body, containing various payloads, and the airframe is aerodynamically stabilized by a freely spinning tail fin assembly.
 The ImpaQt Mk1 concept is proposed as the basis for the airframe in the French Munition Portée Precision Accrué (MPPA) demonstrator program.